Chia-Network/chia-docs/docs/09keys/plot_ids.md

    re-route all new rewards to the new pool (not implemented yet).
 The drawback of this approach is that it requires creating a blockchain transaction before farming.
 Therefore a user must have chia before starting to farm.

 Therefore, compromising the harvester does not allow an attack to redirect rewards.
+The plot public key is explained in the next section.